Skip to main content

 Native adapters

 On native adapter surfaces, you usually do not declare separate actions and memories dictionaries.
 Instead, your existing native tool definitions are the source of truth.
-VerifiedX uses the tool name, schema, description, approval hints, and adapter-specific runtime signals to infer whether a tool should be treated as:
+VerifiedX uses the tool name, schema, description, approval hints, and adapter-specific runtime signals to determine whether a tool should be treated as:

 • a protected action